SanjeevKumarP-MOH/moh-healthiersg/pages/What is Healthier SG?.md

 If you are older, the regional health clusters and your family doctor will advise you on how you can attend healthy activities and programmes, such as at the local eldercare centre.

-Read more on Healthier SG from the [Health Minister’s Committee of Supply 2022 speech](https://www.moh.gov.sg/news-highlights/details/speech-by-mr-ong-ye-kung-minister-for-health-at-the-ministry-of-health-committee-of-supply-debate-2022).
+Read more on Healthier SG from the [White Paper on Healthier SG](/resources/white-paper).

 <div class="bp-youtube"><iframe width="100%" height="100%" src="https://www.youtube.com/embed/lg_LF-VcGn4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 #### What can you do now

-We welcome your views on [Healthier SG](https://form.gov.sg/#!/6254f4af045bce0012fc5a8b) to help shape a Healthier You.

-Meanwhile,
 * Click [here](https://www.healthhub.sg/programmes/61/Screen_for_Life) to check if you are eligible for affordable health screening under Screen for Life, if you have yet to complete it.
 * Stay healthy and download [Healthy 365](https://hpb.gov.sg/healthy-living/healthy-365) and [Health Hub](https://www.healthhub.sg/) for more information!